godeva/Blockchain-Resources/README.md

 * **[]()**

-Best Smart Contact course, if your going for a job do this beforehand (Message Parth for reinburse) https://smartcontractshacking.com/
+Best Smart Contact course, if your going for a job do this beforehand https://smartcontractshacking.com/

 Bitcoin tools for smart contracts